Russians advance on war's front line in eastern Ukraine

 “The Russians are advancing without trying to spare the ammunition or troops, and they aren’t running out of either,” Haidai said.
 “They have an edge in heavy artillery and the number of troops.”

+The U.S. plans to send another $450 million in military aid to Ukraine, including some additional medium-range rocket systems, ammunition and other supplies, U.S. officials said Thursday, speaking on the condition of anonymity to provide details ahead of an announcement.

+Analysts said the advanced systems would give Ukrainian forces greater precision in hitting Russian targets.
+Mykola Sunhurovsky of the Razumkov Center, a Kyiv-based think tank, said the HIMARS have a longer range, more precision and higher rate of fire compared to similar Soviet-designed systems that Russia and Ukraine have used during the four-month war.

-“Part of the Luhansk region still remains under Ukrainian control, defying the Russians and causing their fury and desire to burn it to the ground,” he added.
+In the Luhansk region, Ukrainians remain in control of part of the territory, "defying the Russians and causing their fury and desire to burn it to the ground,” Haidai said.

 For weeks, Russian forces have pummeled Sievierodonetsk with artillery and air raids, and fought the Ukrainian army house-to-house.
 Ukrainian forces remain holed up with about 500 civilians at the Azot chemical plant, the only part of the city still under Ukrainian control.